 Question and Answer: Are Wrong Way Driving Accidents A Problem in Texas?

 Answer: Yes.
 Wrong way driving accidents continue to be a major problem affecting many Texas communities.
-Houston and San Antonio, Texas have both been plagued by the problem of wrong-way driving and are searching for ways to limit or eliminate this deadly problem.
+San Antonio, Texas have both been plagued by the problem of wrong-way driving and are searching for ways to limit or eliminate this deadly problem.

 If you live in Texas, the chances are very high that you have seen on the news or read in the paper about a tragic accident involving one driver going the wrong direction on a roadway.
 The first reaction, generally, to this news is for people to think that the wrong way driver is either drunk or failed to negotiate the roadway for some bizarre reason.
 Sometimes the wrong way driver is impaired to the extent that they are so intoxicated that they drive the wrong way on a public roadway.
 However, the reality is that certain cities have a much higher incidence of wrong way driving without necessarily just having a higher drunk driving problem.
 Sometimes roadway configuration and signage in a particular city increase the likelihood of these dangerous accidents.